Fourteen Hours: Awards

 The film was nominated for an Academy Award for Best Art Direction (Lyle R. Wheeler, Leland Fuller, Thomas Little and Fred J. Rode).

 Fourteen Hours was listed among the top 10 films of 1951 by the National Board of Review of Motion Pictures.
 For his performance, Richard Basehart won the board's 1951 award for best actor.

 The film was nominated for the BAFTA award for best film from any source.
 Hathaway was nominated for the Golden Lion Award at the Venice Film Festival, and Paxton was nominated for a Writers Guild of America award for his screenplay.

 Remake

-In 1955, Fourteen Hours was remade as an episode of The 20th Century Fox Hour, Man on the Ledge, starring Cameron Mitchell and Joseph Cotten.
+In 1955, Fourteen Hours was remade as an episode of The 20th Century Fox Hour titled "Man on the Ledge", starring Cameron Mitchell and Joseph Cotten.
 The episode was released theatrically in Britain.

 Home video

 When the film was shown at a revival at a Los Angeles theater in 2003, only one print survived.
 However, the title was included in the Fox Film Noir DVD series in 2006.